⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Nausea & Vomiting

-The most frequently reported side effects, occurring in up to 10% of patients.
-Nausea is typically worst during the first few weeks at each new dose level and tends to improve significantly after 4 to 8 weeks.
+The most often reported side effects, occurring in up to 10% of patients.
+Nausea is often worst during the first few weeks at each new dose level and tends to improve greatly after 4 to 8 weeks.
 Taking tirzepatide with food, eating smaller meals, and avoiding high-fat or spicy foods can help reduce nausea.

 • 2